Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ifconfig
 ```

-to find IP address, and modify "default-ssl.conf" as follows:
+to find IP address, and modify the "default-ssl.conf" in "sites-enabled":

 ```